 Terminal Transfer Bus (TTB) as an alternative to the ATS System.
 The Terminal Transfer Bus runs from the secure side of Terminal 1 and 3 (gates B1, G17, K20 or L24) to Terminal 5 (gate M1), bypassing the security checkpoint in Terminal 5.

 Travelers Aid Chicago is a social service agency located at O'Hare.
 It provides guidance, support and advocacy services for passengers during travel.
 The professional staff in both the booths and the main office can assist with crisis intervention information as well as social services for travelers and visitors.

-Main Office Location: Terminal 2, Upper Level next to Children's Museum
+Main Office Location: Terminal 2, Post-security next to the ORD Family Lounge

 Terminal 2 | Gate F4

 Info Desk Hours: Monday-Friday 8:30am - 6:30pm / Saturday-Sunday 10am-6:30pm

 For further information, contact Travelers Aid Chicago at (773) 894-2427 or by email at